driessenslucas/researchproject/Thesis.md

 - **Physical Maze and Digital Interface**: A real maze was built to mirror the virtual `RCMazeEnv`, playing a pivotal role in assessing the RC robot's ability to navigate.
 In addition, a web application was crafted to serve as both a visualization tool and a control interface, bridging the gap between virtual simulations and real-world execution.

-Certainly!
-I apologize for any oversight.
-Here's the revised version of your text with the references intact:

 ## Analysis and Results: Addressing Research Questions

 ### 1. Virtual Environments for RF-Car Training